ssantichaivekin/chem-calculator/README.md

-Python helper functions for simple chemistry calculations.
-I have a bit of wikipedia webscraping, a bit of chemical-formula-parsing regex, and a bit of hand-copied chemical constants to help you through your chemistry classes.
-I hope this can alleviate the pain you have in your chemistry class/lab.
-At least a bit.
+This is a library for simple chemistry calculations.
+There is a bit of wikipedia webscraping, a bit of chemical-formula-parsing regex, and a bit of pre-defined chemical constants to help people with their chemistry classes.

 ## How to run?